 For example, the amount of raw meat delivered to your restaurant, and the amount of raw meat that can be consumed in a dish are different.
 While placing the order, you should keep in mind how many portions would a particular order of raw materials deliver.

 Another way to control restaurant cost is to understand the use of your ingredients and then order them accordingly.
-Most ingredients are not too different in quality but because of the grade difference, the price gap is a lot.
-Understand if you really need a top-level ingredient for your dish or if one grade lower ingredient would also be fine to order accordingly and save some money, for example, if you are making guacamole do you really need grade 1 avocados?
+Most ingredients are not too different in quality, but because of the grade difference, the price gap is a lot.
+Understand if you need an excellent ingredient for your dish or if one grade lower ingredient would also be fine to order accordingly and save some money, for example, if you are making guacamole do you need grade 1 avocados?
 The only difference between grade 1 and grade 2 avocados is the outer part which does not make a difference in guacamole, so you can very well put a grade 2 avocado in the dish.

 5. Controlling Wastage through Portion Control

 Overproduction, big portions are the signs of wastage which lead to escalating food costs.
-You should have tools to measure the portions and stringent process to control the size of the portion.
+You should have the tools to measure the portions and rigorous process to control the size of the portion.
 Right plating of the food is also essential as over serving of food can lead to high food costs and also wastage.
 Find out how to Portion Control can Reduce Your Food Costs and Improve your Restaurant Revenues here.

 Another way in which you can reduce costs by training your staff about maximum recycling and smart waste management in the restaurant.
 Learn how to manage the waste in your restaurant here.

 We suggest creating a tracking chart based on these parameters:-

 - Food Returned by the Customer